James Hurst (footballer): Non-league

 On 18 January 2022, Hurst signed for Southern League Premier Division Central rivals Tamworth.
-Hurst made his debut for Tamworth the same day, playing the full match in an away quarter final fixture against Leamington in the Birmingham Senior Cup, which the home side won 3-1.
+Hurst made his debut for Tamworth the same day, playing the full match in an away quarter final fixture against Leamington in the Birmingham Senior Cup, which the home side won 3–1.

 Hurst set off on a pretty impressive goal scoring run, which coincided with the appointment of Andy Peaks as manager at Tamworth.
-In Peaks first match as manager, Hurst scored a brace in a 6-0 demolition of Barwell on the 26 February 2022 in a home Southern League Premier Division Central fixture.
+In Peaks first match as manager, Hurst scored a brace in a 6–0 demolition of Barwell on 26 February 2022 in a home Southern League Premier Division Central fixture.

 James bagged an 82nd minute equaliser in the next match, an away Southern League Premier Division Central fixture at Hitchin Town on 28 February 2022.
-Hurst scored his forth goal for Tamworth on 19 March 2022, in a Southern League Premier Division Central fixture away at AFC Rushden & Diamonds, James scored the 37th minute to half the deficit after the home side had taken an early 2-0 lead, the game finished 2-2 with Jordaan Brown equalising in the second half.
+Hurst scored his fourth goal for Tamworth on 19 March 2022, in a Southern League Premier Division Central fixture away at AFC Rushden & Diamonds, James scored the 37th minute to half the deficit after the home side had taken an early 2–0 lead, the game finished 2–2 with Jordaan Brown equalising in the second half.

 Tamworth produced a newsletter on 9 May 2022, which confirmed that Hurst along with fellow defender Lucas Yeomans were in fact on longer term contracts, and would both remain with the club for the 2022–23 season.

-On 20 August 2022, Hurst scored his first goal of the 2022–23 season in an away fixture against Bedford Town, Hurst came on as a 74th minute substitute for Alex Collard, and went on to score to make the score 8-0 to Tamworth on the 83rd minute, with the match finishing 8-1 to Tamworth.
+On 20 August 2022, Hurst scored his first goal of the 2022–23 season in an away fixture against Bedford Town, Hurst came on as a 74th minute substitute for Alex Collard, and went on to score to make the score 8–0 to Tamworth on the 83rd minute, with the match finishing 8–1 to Tamworth.

+In May 2023, he signed for Ilkeston Town.

 Arrest

 In June 2020, he was remanded in custody by a court in Glasgow after pleading guilty to acting in a threatening or abusive manner towards police officers following a domestic incident; he coughed in officers' faces, told them he had COVID-19, used derogatory language to describe a female police officer and shouted anti-Scottish abuse.
 He was sentenced to 160 hours unpaid community service.

+In August 2024, Hurst received a two-year prison sentence and a five-month restraining order at Birmingham Crown Court after he pleaded guilty to one count of stalking, two of harassment, two of sending false communications and one of breaching a non-molestation order.